 Continue reading “Excel Tools for Complex Workbooks”

 When you build a workbook for other people to use, there might be worksheets that can stay hidden some of the time.
-In this example, the workbook is used to create and print orders.
+See how to hide a worksheet automatically, so you don’t have to remember to do it manually.

 Continue reading “Hide an Excel Worksheet Automatically”